Djokester/Linear-Regression/README.md

 # Machine-Learning-Algorithms
-To implement Gradient Descent and Partial Differentiation
+To implement Gradient Descent, Linear Regression, Normalization, Clustering and other Algorithms.